robur-coop/miragevpn-spec/openvpn.md

 - packet ID (4 byte),
 - timestamp (only in static mode, 4 byte - seconds since UNIX epoch),
 - and the data.

+The encrypted packet is padded to be aligned to the cipher block size.
+The padding consists in each byte the padding length, i.e. if the block size is 16, and the data 13 bytes, the padding will be 3 bytes 0x03, 0x03, 0x03.
+If the data is already aligned to the block size, an entire block will be appended.

 ### AEAD